-The average rate per contract increased in the first quarter of 2023, when compared with the same period in 2022.
-The increase in the average rate per contract was primarily due to an increase to our fee structure that went into effect on February 1, 2023.
+The average rate per contract increased in the first quarter 2024, when compared with the same period in 2023.
+The increase in the average rate per contract was primarily due to increases in our fee structure that went into effect on February 1, 2024.
+The increase is also due to a change in product mix.
+In the first quarter of 2024, equity index and interest rate contract volumes decreased by 3 percentage points as a percent of total volume, while all other products collectively increased by 3 percentage points.
+In general, equity index and interest rate products have a lower rate per contract compared with the remaining contracts.